davidolivefarga/advent-of-code-2022/day1/README.md

 ## ✍🏼 Input

-A list containing groups of positive integers
+A list containing groups of positive integers.

 Example: